Ally Invest at a glance

 On the app’s investing side, you’ll be able to do even more.
 You can check your portfolio with streaming quotes and trade stocks as well as multi-leg options.
 Customers can perform technical analysis with charting tools and access market news and market movers.
 While it doesn’t have all of the features of Ally’s trading platform, it performs well when you can’t be at your desk.

 Where Ally Invest rocks

-Low trading costs: Ally’s strongest suit is probably its low trading commissions, which are even with some other top brokers but can be reduced lower for active traders.
-Ally charges $4.95 for a stock or ETF trade, putting it in line with commissions from Charles Schwab and Fidelity, but ahead of TD Ameritrade and E*Trade.
+Low trading costs: Ally’s strongest suit is probably its low trading commissions, which are even with some other top brokers.
+Ally charges $0 for a stock or ETF trade, putting it in line with major rivals such as Charles Schwab, Fidelity, TD Ameritrade and E-Trade.

 Integration with Ally: This is a bonus for current Ally customers, and allows them to consolidate their financial accounts within one bank, as you can see with the mobile app.
 That can be great for transfers between accounts, reducing delays on cash moves between a bank and broker, for example.
 It can be convenient to simply have your accounts in one place when tax time arrives.
 Ally Invest ends up being simply just another tab on the dashboard of the entire Ally website.